wmeints/effective-llm-applications/manuscript/03-getting-started-with-semantic-kernel.md

 dotnet add package Azure.Identity
 ```

-This will install the necessary packages including the connector for Azure OpenAI and
+These commands will install the necessary packages including the connector for Azure
-OpenAI.
+OpenAI and OpenAI.

 ASP.NET Core uses dependency injection to manage components in the application.
 Setting
 up Semantic Kernel in an ASP.NET Core application is different from using it in a
 console application.
 You need to use the dependency injection container to register the
-kernel object in the application.
+kernel object in the application as shown in [#s](#configure-kernel-in-aspnet-core).

+{#configure-kernel-in-aspnet-core}
 ```csharp
 using Azure.AI.OpenAI;
 using Azure.Identity;